 I’ve been on eight Disney cruises over the past few years, but up until recently, had never been on the Disney Wonder.
 When the opportunity to experience the ship came up through the Disney Social Media Moms Celebration, I was so thrilled to finally see it.
 The Disney Wonder recently was refreshed in dry dock, so we were also able to experience some of the new features during our three-day cruise.

 The Disney Wonder, the second ship in the Disney Cruise Line fleet, was first brought into service in 1999.
 It’s similar in size to the Disney Magic, which was the first ship in the fleet.
 It offers 11 public decks, 875 staterooms, and can accommodate approximately 2,400 passengers.
 The Disney Wonder definitely feels more intimate than the Disney Dream and the Disney Fantasy, which are much larger ships, but there’s still plenty of things to do.
 You’ll feel the magic, right when you enter the gorgeous lobby atrium.

 Staterooms on the Disney Wonder

 When I travel on the Disney Cruise Line, I typically book an oceanview stateroom with verandah, which offers a king bed and a set of bunk beds.
 There are nine different room types on the Disney Wonder, including concierge rooms, verandah rooms, oceanview staterooms (with a porthole window but no verandah), and inside rooms.
 Connecting staterooms are also available.

-Every stateroom has a split bathroom (one room with sink and toilet and one room with shower/tub), a refrigerator, a closet, a safe, a hairdryer, and a television.
+Every stateroom has a split bathroom (one room with sink and toilet and one room with shower/tub), a refrigerator, a closet, a safe, a hairdryer, and a television (note that there are some rooms that have just single bathrooms).
 Irons are not available in the room, but there are laundry rooms on the ship with iron facilities.
 The beds on the ship are very comfortable – I find that I sleep so well on a cruise ship because of the light sway.